acquia/blt/docs/install/adding-to-project.rst

 Acquia BLT will try to generate any missing files during installation, but some projects may require manual reconciliation.
-Adhering to the following prerequisites and instructions should ensure a good outcome.
+Adhering to the following prerequisites and instructions should ensure the expected outcome.

 .. _blt-prerequisites: